syncfusion-content/xamarin-docs/Xamarin/SfListView/LoadMore.md

 ### Load more on Infinite scroll

-You can add more items by scrolling infinite times.
+SfListView allow you to add more items infinite times either manually or automatically.

 To make infinite scroll, follow the code example.

 {% highlight c# %}
 public class LoadMoreViewModel:INotifyPropertyChanged